rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/1-using-the-sdk-to-deploy-your-first-rain-contract.md

 gatedNFTState.royaltyRecipient = address;
 ```

-This will convert one of the parameters to a BigNumber format (which it needs to be), and secondly, we will set the `royaltyRecipient` to the Browser wallet address, (i.e. your address).
+This will convert one of the parameters to a BigNumber format (see [docs][docs] for more info), and secondly, we will set the `royaltyRecipient` to the Browser wallet address, (i.e. your address).

 Finally, we will deploy the contract and `await` the result:

 ```
 const result = await rainSDK.GatedNFT.deploy(
   signer,
-  CHAIN_ID,
   gatedNFTState
 );

 console.log(result);
 ```

-As we have abstracted away most of the complex functionality into our SDK, deploying is as easy as using these few lines of code.
+As we have abstracted away most of the complex functionality into the SDK, deploying is as easy as using these few lines of code.

-After approving the transaction and waiting for a very short moment, you should be able to see the result in the `console` in your browser.
+After approving the transaction and waiting for a very short moment, you should be able to see the result (the deployed contract's address) in the `console` in your browser.

 ## Conclusion